TypicalFork/mdBook/guide/src/format/config.md

 - `MDBOOK_FOO_BAR` -> `foo-bar`
 - `MDBOOK_FOO_bar__baz` -> `foo-bar.baz`

-So by setting the `MDBOOK_BOOK__TITLE` environment variable you can override the book's title without needing to touch your `book.toml`.
+So by setting the `MDBOOK_BOOK__TITLE` environment variable, you can override the book's title without needing to touch your `book.toml`.

 > **Note:** To facilitate setting more complex config items, the value of an
 > environment variable is first parsed as JSON, falling back to a string if the
 > parse fails.
 >
-> This means, if you so desired, you could override all book metadata when
+> This means, if you so desire, you can override all book metadata when
 > building the book with something like
 >
 > ```shell